testershaven/TestApp/docs/allureserver.md

 ## Tech Stack

-For setting it up I used the containerized allure server that you can find here [fescobar/allure-docker-service](https://github.com/fescobar/allure-docker-service) and another container for the UI [fescobar/allure-docker-service-ui](https://github.com/fescobar/allure-docker-service-ui), all ran in fly.io servers
+For setting it up I used the containerized allure server that you can find here [fescobar/allure-docker-service](https://github.com/fescobar/allure-docker-service) and another container for the UI [fescobar/allure-docker-service-ui](https://github.com/fescobar/allure-docker-service-ui), all ran in fly.io servers and finally i configured dns and certificates to run it under my domain.